Interview with Dr Hamadoun Touré, ITU

+The ITU is, without question, tackling some of the major topics dominating the telecoms industry today.
+Its activities focus on ensuring that broadband access is regarded as a basic infrastructure in modern society.
+With internet policy and governance high on its agenda, the activities of the ITU are shaping the face of the industry – and of the world around us – as we look on.
 But its efforts cannot, and must not, take place in an idealised isolation.
 When formulating policy which has such a fundamental impact both on telecoms businesses and the international economies within which they operate, the ITU is well aware that it must take into account the interests of the telecoms industry and the private sector practitioners within it.

 Dr Hamadoun Touré has been secretary-general of the ITU since 2007, but before this had established a solid background in the private satellite industry, later working for Intelsat and ICO Global Communications.
 He is well aware of the importance of working hand in hand with business.
 "We have over 700 private companies working in the organisation," Touré explains.
 "I myself ran my candidature for secretary-general based on the fact that I came from the private sector.
 We believe in the power of the private sector here at the ITU.
 If there is the right regulatory environment, it can do the job."